 Easter breakfast is kinda a big deal in our household.
 It’s not quite Christmas morning but it’s pretty special!
 And I always try and decorate our table slightly different than the year before.

 So you may have seen my recent post where I made the Topiary Easter Centrepiece for our table?
 Well, I had already bought some mini terracotta pots and was actually going to make some smaller versions with some mini eggs.
 But then I had a light bulb moment .. place name holders!
 It would be SO cute for each of us to have their own.
-And just a bit different from having a further 6 trees that looked similar!
+And just a bit different from having a whole forest of trees on the table!
 And so here’s what I did ..

 what i used to make the glitter easter egg trees